ru4en/.dotfiles/scripts/README.md

 Bunch of scripts and configuration files for my personal use.

 ## scripts/auto-logout-key
-    Scripts and configuration files to automatically lock the screen when yubikey is removed.
+Scripts and configuration files to automatically lock the computer when yubikey is removed.

 ### Usage
 setup: